Everything You Need to Know About Destination Weddings

-There's something special about getting married in that far-flung destination where he proposed, against a backdrop of mountains or in the sand someplace tropical.
+There's something special about getting married in that far-flung destination where your partner proposed, against a backdrop of mountains or in the sand someplace tropical.
 As gorgeous as these destinations are, don't forget the legwork that goes into a faraway celebration.
 These tips will help you pull off a perfect day away from home.

 Choose the Right Spot